DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 :class:`Part`.
 It has a single method called ``greet`` that has some `decorators`_ on it and contains the actual business logic.

 Let's take a closer look at those decorators.

-The first, :meth:`method_takes`, defines the arguments that the method will take and hence the contents of the ``parameters`` :class:`Map`.
-The second, :meth:`method_returns`, defines the arguments that the method will return.
+1. :meth:`method_takes` defines the arguments that the ``greet`` method will take and hence the contents of the  ``parameters`` argument.
+Malcolm will take any input arguments, validate them, and create a :class:`Map` instance with the :meth:`method_takes` arguments

-The second argument ``return_map`` is an empty :class:`Map` that the method can fill in and return.
+2. :meth:`method_returns` defines the values that the method will return.
+Malcolm will create an empty :class:`Map` configured to validate the items specified in :meth:`method_returns` and pass it as ``return_map``, the final argument to ``greet``.

-Each of these decorators consumes its arguments in groups of 3:
+Both of these decorators consumes their arguments in groups of 3:

 - name (str): The name of the argument
 - meta (:class:`VMeta`): A Meta object that will validate that argument
-- :const:`OPTIONAL`/:const:`REQUIRED`/default: If REQUIRED then the argument must be specified, if OPTIONAL then it may be specified, otherwise the value is used as a default value for the argument
+- :const:`OPTIONAL`/:const:`REQUIRED`/default_value: If REQUIRED then the argument must be specified, if OPTIONAL then it may be specified, otherwise the value is used as a default value for the argument